-Since analgesics and anti-inflammatory drugs often cause gastrointestinal, liver, kidney and heart problems, there exist many common side effects of current treatments for arthritis, which may cause significantly injury to the patient.
-Also, ACI surgery may cause morbidity in the donor site and requires two operations under general anesthesia.
-With the advancement of the research on the characteristics, pre-clinical and clinical application of MSCs, regenerative medicine based on stem cell therapy has gradually presented its advantages in the treatment of OA disease.
-Previous studies have injected bone marrow, umbilical cord and adipose-derived MSCs into the joint cavity using the ultrasound detection technique.
-This study summarizes the contents of preclinical and clinical trials in the recent 3 years as follows: Intra-articular injection of MSCs can lead to the reduction of index-pain, improve the function and significantly increase the volume of cartilage.
+Since analgesics and anti-inflammatory drugs often cause gastrointestinal, liver, kidney and heart problems, many common side effects arise from current arthritis treatments, which may cause significant injury to the patient.
+Also, ACI surgery may cause morbidity in the donor site, and requires two operations under general anesthesia.
+With the advancement of research on the characteristics, pre-clinical and clinical applications of MSCs, regenerative medicine based on stem cell therapy has gradually presented its advantages in the treatment of OA disease.
+Previous studies have injected bone marrow-, umbilical cord- and adipose-derived MSCs into the joint cavity using the ultrasound detection technique.
+This study summarizes the contents of preclinical and clinical trials in the recent three years as follows: intra-articular injection of MSCs can lead to the reduction of index-pain, improve the function and significantly increase the volume of cartilage.

 Despite many researchers’ initial worries about mesenchymal stem cell therapy, a systematic review of clinical trials has suggested that MSCs are relatively safe for both intravascular and intra-articular injection.
-It is noteworthy that umbilical cord MSCs can serve as allogeneic stem cell drugs, which can replace the damaged tissue in the microenvironment of the implanted site, this creates a new way for the treatment of OA.
-Finally, though these studies show initially promising therapeutic effects, their long-term therapeutic effects need more subsequent studies.
-Furthermore, more reliable studies with larger sample sizes and randomized controls are also required for higher levels of evidence, and to comprehensively standardize and optimize MSCs therapy in the treatment of OA diseases.
+It is noteworthy that umbilical cord MSCs can serve as allogeneic stem cell drugs, which can replace damaged tissue in the microenvironment of the implanted site, which creates a new approach for OA treatment.
+Finally, although these initial studies show promising therapeutic effects, their long-term therapeutic effects need further investigation.
+Furthermore, more reliable studies with larger sample sizes and randomized controls are also required for higher levels of evidence, and to comprehensively standardize and optimize MSC therapy in the treatment of OA diseases.

 ACKNOWLEDGEMENTS